anubhav13103738/hospital-management-system-Adobe/README.md

 ## How to start
 1. Clone this repo
 2. Install all packages using command 'npm install' in cmd or terminal where package.json file is present outside of backend directory.
-3. Open terminal/cmd and run command ng serve to compile and load front end.
+3. Open terminal/cmd and run command 'ng serve' outside of backend directory to compile and load front end.
 This will run on http://localhost:4200 (development server).
 This will be the address you need to open to see the live application.
-4. Open another terminal/cmd and run command npm run start-server to execute backend API system.
+4. Open another terminal/cmd and run command 'npm run start-server' outside of backend directory to execute backend API system.

 ## Development server